madeofpendletonwool/PinePods/README.md

 - [ ] Better episode performance when a large number of episodes on screen
 - [ ] Restore Server via GUI
 - [ ] Login with Github integration and cloud logins (OAuth)
+- [ ] Ensure descriptions appear when searching itunes podcasts.
+This will take some very fast external parsing.
 - [ ] Guest User
 - [ ] Installable PWA
 - [ ] Jump to clicked timestamp